stfc/PSyclone/examples/gocean/eg6/README.md

    15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000        15.000000000000000
 ```

-Two netcdf files will be produced, one for each of the two invokes
+Two NetCDF files will be produced, one for each of the two invokes
 instrumented with an extract region.

 ## Licence